 The work commonly requires local travel to visit clients in their homes or in schools, colleges and nurseries.
 Regularly dealing with the problems faced by children and young people can make the job stressful and emotionally demanding.

 The majority of educational psychologists are employed by local authorities.
-Other employers include: consultancies, social services departments, universities, child psychiatric units, paediatric assessment units, independent schools and voluntary organisations.
+Other employers include: consultancies, social services departments, universities, child psychiatric units, paediatric assessment units, independent schools, voluntary organisations and Child and Adolescent Mental Health Services (CAMHS) within NHS trusts.
 There is strong competition for training places.
-Opportunities are advertised in national newspapers, the Times Educational Supplement, the AEP Broadsheet, Psychologist Appointments and their respective websites.
+Opportunities are advertised in national newspapers, the Times Educational Supplement and its website, and on specialist psychology jobs websites.